-Congress Should Extend, Continue Funding for Effective Home Visiting Program
+Congress Should Extend, Continue Funding Home Visiting Program

 The federal Maternal, Infant, and Early Childhood Home Visiting (MIECHV) program provides home visiting services to high-risk families.
 This fosters economic self-sufficiency, healthy development, and strong educational outcomes for vulnerable parents and children.
 However, without action from Congress, this crucial investment in families will expire in September.